J. K. Rowling says tabloids targeted her children

 "I can't put an invisibility cloaking device over myself and my house, nor would I wish to.
 But it is not normal for anyone, famous or not famous, for their address to be known to millions of newspaper readers," she said.

-Rowling was speaking to the judge-led inquiry into press ethics London after actress Sienna Miller and former Formula One boss Max Mosley complained of abuse by Rupert Murdoch's News of the World tabloid.
+Rowling was speaking to the judge-led inquiry into press ethics after actress Sienna Miller and former Formula One boss Max Mosley complained of abuse by Rupert Murdoch's News of the World tabloid.

-"I unzipped her (her daughter's) bag in the evening and among the usual letters from school and debris that any child generates, I found an envelope addresed to me.
+"I unzipped her (her daughter's) bag in the evening and among the usual letters from school and debris that any child generates, I found an envelope addressed to me.
 The letter was from a journalist," she said.

 "It's very difficult to say how angry I felt that my five-year-old's school was no longer a place of complete security from journalists."

-Wearing a sober grey suit over a white T-shirt, Rowling said she felt she was "under siege" and could not leave the house after the birth of her two subsequent children.
+Rowling said she felt she was "under siege" and could not leave the house after the birth of her two subsequent children.

 In another case, a journalist pretending to be from the tax office called her husband and got him to disclose his salary and address.